Raphael-Boichot/The-TinyGB-Printer/README.md

+## Current status : new PCB ordered for review, BMP output working, PNG output to debug.

 # The TinyGB Printer - A portable Game Boy Printer emulator

 The tiniest possible Game Boy printer emulator storing images on SD card made with easily available parts and easy to assemble.
 Basically a demake of the [NeoGB printer](https://github.com/zenaro147/NeoGB-Printer), made by the same authors.
 The device has 100% compatibility with all known GB/GBC games, homebrews included.
 It stores the printed images in pixel perfect 4x PNG by default.